New to the site? Try Quick User Guide

 What This Looks Like in Practice

-Depending on culture, context, and available resources, every school and district will take a different path towards digital equity.
+Depending on culture, context, and available resources, every school and district will take a different path toward digital equity.
 TLA has collected a series of examples and strategies that illustrate how different teams and organizations address basic technology infrastructure needs.
 The strategies present just a few possible solutions, and you can explore additional strategies on TLA’s site.

 After assembling your digital equity team and developing an understanding of the basic foundations, your next step is to start working through a digital equity audit.